Shampoo: Commonly used ingredients

-Benefit claims regarding ingredients
+Claims regarding ingredients

 In the United States, the Food and Drug Administration (FDA) mandates that shampoo containers accurately list ingredients on the products container.
 The government further regulates what shampoo manufacturers can and cannot claim as any associated benefit.
 Shampoo producers often use these regulations to challenge marketing claims made by competitors, helping to enforce these regulations.
 While the claims may be substantiated, however, the testing methods and details of such claims are not as straightforward.
 For example, many products are purported to protect hair from damage due to ultraviolet radiation.
 While the ingredient responsible for this protection does block UV, it is not often present in a high enough concentration to be effective.
 The North American Hair Research Society has a program to certify functional claims based on third-party testing.
 Shampoos made for treating medical conditions such as dandruff or itchy scalp are regulated as OTC drugs in the US marketplace.

-In the European Union, there is a requirement for the anti-dandruff claim to be substantiated as with any other advertising claim, but it is not considered to be a medical problem.
+In the European Union, there is a requirement for shampoo claims to be substantiated as with any other advertising claim, and shampoos are classified as cosmetics.

 Health risks

 A number of contact allergens are used as ingredients in shampoos, and contact allergy caused by shampoos is well known.
-Patch testing can identify ingredients to which patients are allergic, after which a physician can help the patient find a shampoo that is free of the ingredient to which they are allergic.
+Patch testing can identify ingredients to which patients are allergic, after which a physician can help a person to find a shampoo that is free of the ingredient to which they are allergic.
 The US bans 11 ingredients from shampoos, Canada bans 587, and the EU bans 1328.

 Specialized shampoos

 Dandruff

 Cosmetic companies have developed shampoos specifically for those who have dandruff.
 These contain fungicides such as ketoconazole, zinc pyrithione and selenium disulfide, which reduce loose dander by killing fungi like Malassezia furfur.
 Coal tar and salicylate derivatives are often used as well.
 Alternatives to medicated shampoos are available for people who wish to avoid synthetic fungicides.
 Such shampoos often use tea tree oil, essential oils or herbal extracts.